eevee/eev.ee/content/2015-04-24-just-enough-git-to-be-less-dangerous.markdown

 The only way to get rid of something for good is to effectively rebase your _entire history_ starting from the bad commit.
 (You'd rebase that history onto the same point, but you'd edit or delete the bad commit.
 That would change the bad commit's hash, so every subsequent commit would change, too.)

 You really don't want to have to do that.
 Not only is it a huge pain, but it requires coordination with everyone else using your repository — after all, they still have copies of the original history, which they'll need to get rid of as well.
 Or you'll end up with the old history merged back into the new history!

+### Forgetting you're in the middle of something

+Git is a command-line tool, not an interactive program, so it's possible to be in the middle of a multi-step process and then...  forget about it.

+Perhaps you tried to do a rebase, but it conflicted.
+You got bored while resolving the conflicts, and you went home for the night.
+You come back in the morning, all ready to work!
+You made some commits all morning, and _then_ you realized that Git still thinks you're in the middle of a rebase, because committing while rebasing is actually a perfectly reasonable thing to do.

+There's always some way to fix whatever mess you get yourself into, but the best fix is prevention: run `git status` nigh constantly and be sure you're in the state you think you are.

 ## That's all I got